ECCC-ASTD-MRD/MIDAS-src/docs/CI.md

 of the project (put the `Runner token`).
 You also have to put a description.
 I put this:
 ```
-Runner for 'erv000' connected to 'gitlab.science.gc.ca:atmospheric-data-assimilation/midas'
+Runner for '${USER}' connected to 'gitlab.science.gc.ca:atmospheric-data-assimilation/midas'
 ```

 It will ask for tags which you can ignore.
-The next question is the `executor` for which we want a `ssh` and you put `ppp6.science.gc.ca` as the `SSH server address` when asked, then the script will be executed by doing a SSH connection to `ppp6.science.gc.ca`.
+The next question is the `executor` for which we want a `ssh` and you put `ppp7.science.gc.ca` as the `SSH server address` when asked, then the script will be executed by doing a SSH connection to `ppp7.science.gc.ca`.

 The last questions are the port of the SSH server which is `22` and DO NOT ENTER YOUR PASSWORD, just do return and it will ask you the path